Pedalling Through Barriers: Introducing Connie Hayes

 Connie Hayes is a semi-professional road and cyclocross cyclist who has competed at the prestigious Women’s Tour of Britain (UCI World Tour).

-From a young age, Connie navigated a world that wasn’t built with her needs in mind.
+Yet, from a young age, Connie navigated a world that wasn’t built with her needs in mind.
 At school, she was labelled as “quirky” and “quiet”—but inside, she was exhausted, overwhelmed, and on the brink of emotional burnout.
 After long school days, she would come home and have meltdowns, the cost of keeping it all together.

 Sport became one of her first coping mechanisms.
 She loved swimming, but struggled with coordination.
 She tried rowing, but her height (just 5'2") held her back.
 However, when she began cycling as part of rowing training, she discovered a perfect fit: a sport where strong legs, determination, and hyperfocus mattered more than technique or size.